BinaryJazz/genrenator/README.md

 2. Activate Genrenator through the 'Plugins' menu in WordPress.

 ## Changelog ##

+### 1.2 ###
+* Now stores a running count of all genres created.
+* Adds slim shortcodes for genres and stories that don't display the twitter button or paragraph formatting.
+* Added a shortcode to display the number of genres created to date.

 ### 1.1 ###
 * fixed issue where some prefixes and suffixes that were supposed to not have spaces after/before them had them.
 This was done by a significant refactor which included consolidating some prefixes and suffixes and adding a new fragment type called "post", which also involved adding a new set of patterns.